 But it’s summertime and it’s not always practical if you’re out for a swim or doing a fun beach activity.
 Enter sunscreen.
-There are so many to choose from these days it’s hard to know which is best so let us help you with these sun safety tips for kids and sunscreen recommendations that work for the whole family.
+There are so many to choose from these days it’s hard to know which is best.
+Let us help you with some sun safety tips for kids and sunscreen recommendations that work for the whole family.

 Ingredients in sunscreen

-According to the US FDA’s 2019 sunscreen report, only two active ingredients allowed in U.S. sunscreens, zinc oxide and titanium dioxide, are considered generally recognised as safe and effective.
-These are the active ingredients in mineral based sunscreens which protect the skin with more of a physical barrier to the sun’s harmful rays.
+According to a US FDA sunscreen report, only two active ingredients allowed in U.S. sunscreens, zinc oxide and titanium dioxide, are considered generally recognised as safe and effective.
+These are the active ingredients in mineral based sunscreens which protect the skin with a physical barrier to the sun’s harmful rays.

-Unfortunately, some of the most widely used chemical filters in many sunscreen brands appear to be endocrine disruptors.
-Numerous studies have shown that these chemicals affect reproduction and development by altering reproductive and thyroid hormones, although the evidence is mixed for some studies (Krause 2012 as referenced by EWG).
+Unfortunately, some of the most widely used sunscreen brands appear to employ chemical filters which are known to be endocrine disruptors.
+Numerous studies have shown that these chemicals affect reproduction and development by altering reproductive and thyroid hormones (Krause 2012, referenced by EWG).
 Studies found these chemicals circulating in the blood after just a single use.

-While the two safe mineral ingredients, zinc oxide and titanium dioxide, are fine in sunblock lotions or sticks, EWG strongly discourages the use of them in loose powder make-up or spray sunscreens due to inhalation risk.
+While the mineral ingredients, zinc oxide and titanium dioxide, are safe in sunblock lotions or sticks, EWG strongly discourages the use of them in loose powder make-up or spray sunscreens due to inhalation risk.
 Additional tests for powder or spray/aerosol sunscreens are needed to ensure no small particles are released that could damage the lungs.

 What to do with all this information?
 Thankfully, EWG has some guidelines and sunscreen recommendations to help.